pjohansson/inkling/docs/src/features/sequences.md

 # assert_eq!(&buffer.last().unwrap().text, "The train had arrived at its final stop.\n");
 ```

 When [revisiting](structure.md#revisiting-content-and-choices) this line, it will go through the
 alternatives in order, then repeat the final value after reaching it.
 In `Ink` terms,
-this is called a *sequence*.
+this is called a *stopping sequence*.

 ```plain
 The train had arrived in Mannheim.